acoustic-content-samples/sample-custom-workflows-using-webhooks/README.md

 To make use of WCH Webhooks, you need a Webhook consumer.
 The consumer listens for webhook events and performs an action based on those events.
 For complete custom control and flexibility, the webhook consumer can be a service running on a cloud provider such as the IBM Cloud, Amazon AWS, Microsoft Azure, or Google GCP.
 These options require a developer who can build and deploy a service, such as a JavaScript node app.

 It's also possible to use a no-code or low-code cloud platforms such as Zapier, Tray.io, or IFTTT.
-Of those, IFTT is more consumer electronic-focussed, so is perhaps not the best fit.
-Zapier has a free plan and is the easiest of all these options to get started.
+Zapier has a free plan, is the easy to get started, and is specifically designed for system integration.
 For that reason, the following examples use Zapier.
-Be aware however that the Code steps in Zapier don't allow you to include arbitrary imports.
-This means, for instance, that it's not possible to verify the WCH webhook secret to ensure that the webhook came from WCH rather than a malicious actor.
-It also does not allow for exporting or version control of the Zaps.
-For a more robust solution, therefore, Tray.io or a cloud platform will be a better approach.

 ## Demo videos